Types of Jobs

 It is essential that you understand the roles, skills, qualifications, and training available to land a Nuclear Industry role.
-Rather than advise that you do a web search, we have compiled a list of standard job functions below to give you a quick overview of the list of careers with the skills utilised across the nuclear industry.
+Rather than advise that you do a web search, we have compiled a list of standard job functions below to give you a quick overview of the list of career options with the skills utilised across the nuclear industry.

 Read the job type overviews, click and read more detail on the specific roles before heading back to the Career Hub and putting your career plan in place.
-Graduates, high school students, sector jumpers, people looking to work part time - the nuclear industry has roles for all of you.
+Graduates, high school students, sector jumpers, people looking to work part-time - the nuclear industry has roles for all of you.